Jon Berti Preview, Player Props: Marlins vs. Mets

 Jon Berti At The Plate

-- Berti is batting .284 with 15 doubles, two triples, six home runs and 23 walks.
+- Berti has 16 doubles, three triples, seven home runs and 25 walks while hitting .292.

-- Berti will look to extend his six-game hitting streak.
-He's batting .500 with three homers over the course of his last outings.
+- Berti is batting .588 with four homers during his last games and is on an eight-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.